aref0101/Task-API/README.md

 # Taskmaster API

 A Django REST Framework–based web API for creating, viewing, editing, and deleting to-do tasks.
 Only the authenticated owners are authorized to modify, delete and view their tasks.
 And only authenticated users are allowed to create tasks.
 The system includes user login and registration, JWT-based authentication, and a full suite of features such as pagination, filtering, search, ordering, request throttling, and API versioning.
-(There were 2 bugs in this project before, that were fixed: 1.
-Non Authenticated users were allowed to create task.
-2. Everybody could see others's tasks)
+(There was one bug in this project before, that was fixed: Everybody was able see others's tasks)

 ---